 Format ReFS from Storage Pool

-It is easy to create Storage Pool on the latest Windows system as long as you have more than 2 physical disks.
-You must not touch the OS disk.
+It is easy to create a Storage Pool on the latest Windows system as long as you have more than 2 physical disks.
+Do not add/modify OS disk.
 It should be done with the additional 2 more hard disks to create a storage pool.
-If you want to test it without having enough physical hard disks, you can create VHD (Virtual hard disk files) on your existing partition and see how it wokrs (as I created the last 10GB disk in above example)
+If you want to test it without extra physical hard disks, you can create VHD (Virtual hard disk files) on your existing partition and see how it works (like I created the last 10GB disk in the above example)

-The steps mentioned earlier for Windows 10 workstation suitable for server versions also.
+The steps mentioned earlier for Windows 10 workstations are suitable for server versions (like 2012R2 and 2016) s also.

-You can format a disk in ReFS on Windows server versions easily without any registry hacks.
+You can format a disk in ReFS format on most of the Windows servers easily without any registry hacks.

-The CMD commands (mentioned under Windows 10 earlier) work well on the server OS in case you need to use them on Server Core or without desktop experience server versions.
+The CMD and PowerShell commands work well on the server OS in case you need to use them on Server Core or without desktop experience versions.

-Since Servers has more disks such as Physical disks, virtual disk files and NAS storage (iSCSI and Fiber disks), creating storage pool (space) in the server and formatting it with ReFS gives extra advantages of expanding the disk space whenever wanted in the pool.
+Generally, Servers have more disks such as Physical disks, virtual disk files and NAS storage (iSCSI and Fiber disks).
+Therefore creating a storage pool (space) and formatting it with ReFS gives extra advantages of expanding the disk space whenever wanted in the pool.

-Hope this guide gives the overview of the ReFS file system on Windows 10 and server versions 2012R2, 2016 and latest 2019.
-How to format the disks in ReFS by GUI and command prompt shown with examples.
+Hope this guide gives an overview of the ReFS file system in Windows 10/11 and server versions 2012R2, 2016/2019 and the latest 2022.
+Also, how to format the disks in ReFS by GUI and command prompt shown with examples in this guide.